vrettasm/PyGeneticAlgorithms/README.md

   > NEWS:
   > The IslandModelGA is now **available**!
 For the moment there is only one migration policy
   > as implemented by the Clockwise Migrator.
 Any new migration policies can be easily added
-  > by inheriting directly form the Migration Operator (base) class.
+  > by inheriting directly from the Migration Operator (base) class.
   >

 The current implementation offers a variety of genetic operators including: